Art and Art History

 Most advanced courses require the completion of one or more foundation courses.

-ART 102: Foundation Two-Dimensional Media
+ARTS 102: Foundation Two-Dimensional Media

 This foundation-level studio course introduces the aesthetic, conceptual, and technical foundations of two-dimensional art-making and the ways drawing informs the creation and understanding of art in cultural contexts.
 Students explore color, value, form, and space through a wide variety of materials.
 The course emphasizes strategies for idea generation and visual problem solving.
 Students engage in spirited investigation, critiques, and thoughtful creative expression.
 Materials fee.
 Offered each semester.

-ART 103: Foundation Three-Dimensional Media
+ARTS 103: Foundation Three-Dimensional Media

 This foundation-level studio course introduces the aesthetic, conceptual, and technical foundations of three-dimensional art-making and the ways three-dimensional media inform the creation and understanding of art in many contexts.
 Students explore sculpture and its intersection with other media and art forms through a variety of materials and experiments.
 The course emphasizes idea generation.
 Students engage in spirited investigation, creative expression, and play.
 Materials fee.
 Offered each semester.

-ART 104: Foundation New Media
+ARTS 104: Foundation New Media

 This foundation-level studio course introduces the aesthetic, conceptual, and technical foundations of new media art making.
 New media is a broad category that includes a variety of art practices.
 Areas of focus may include video art, filmmaking, sound art, animation, performance and other digital, time-based, and/or interactive processes.
 Idea generation and creative development is central to the course, with an emphasis on experimentation and divergent thinking.
 Students engage in demonstrations, exercises, group work, reflection, and creative projects.
 Offered each semester.
-Also counts toward film and media studies major and concentration.

 Level II Studio Courses

-ART 205: Photography
+ARTS 205: Photography

 This course introduces students to digital photographic processes as a means for creating works of art.
 Students learn terminology and critical approaches to photography.
 The course includes presentations on concepts and photographers' works, discussions of articles, and regular critiques.
 Students are introduced to the history of the medium through presentations and readings.
 Students develop critical skills and the ability to analyze and interpret photographic work.
 Materials fee.
 Offered each semester.
-Also counts toward business and management studies concentration.

-ART 207: Ceramics
+ARTS 207: Ceramics

 This course introduces students to the ceramic processes of wheel throwing and hand building as means for creating works of art.
 Students learn terminology and critical approaches to ceramics.
 Students develop critical skills and the ability to analyze and interpret ceramic artwork.
 The course emphasizes creative approaches to solving visual problems through ceramic work.
 Slide presentations on contemporary and historical ceramics provide background for assignments and highlight the role of ceramics in various cultural contexts.
 Materials fee.
 Offered each semester.
-Also counts toward business and management studies concentration.

-ART 221: Oil/Acrylic Painting
+ARTS 221: Oil/Acrylic Painting

 This course develops and stimulates research into the emotional/expressive properties of painting.
 By investigating thematic, compositional, and technical problems, students develop a personalized approach to ideas and content.
 Students learn the importance of process, flexibility, alternatives, and the recognition that a painting has a life of its own.
 Materials fee.
 Offered annually.

-Prerequisite: ART 102.
+Prerequisite: ARTS 102.

-ART 223: Sculpture/Metal Casting
+ARTS 223: Sculpture/Metal Casting

 This sculpture course introduces lost wax bronze casting, an art and industrial process that changed the course of human civilization.
 Students learn to cast, finish, and present cast metal work.
 The course makes use of hands-on instruction, readings, slide talks, and discussion.
 Materials fee.
 Offered annually in the fall semester.

-ART 224: Sculpture/Direct Metal
+ARTS 224: Sculpture/Direct Metal

 This sculpture course introduces students to metal forming, shaping, fastening and brazing, and welding.
 Both majors and non-majors discover an art and industrial process that has great artistic and practical application.
 The course makes use of hands-on instruction, readings, slide talks, and discussion.
 Course does not cover metal casting.
 Materials fee.
 Offered annually.

-Prerequisite: ART 103.
+Prerequisite: ARTS 103.

-ART 225: Architectural Design I
+ARTS 225: Architectural Design I

 Through a sequence of architectural design projects, students learn drawing (hand drafting and computer-aided drawing and design) and architectural design processes that require the integration of social, artistic, technical, and environmental issues typical of real projects.
 Visiting architects are involved.
 Field trips to experience spaces/places augment the studio work.
 Materials fee.
 Offered alternate years.
-Also counts toward business and management studies concentration.

-Prerequisite: ART 102 or ART 103 or ART 104 or permission of instructor.
+Prerequisite: ARTS 102 or ARTS 103 or ARTS 104 or permission of instructor.

-ART 226: Printmaking: Relief and Lithography
+ARTS 226: Printmaking: Relief and Lithography

 Emphasizing individual concepts, personal expression and strong composition, this course explores relief and lithography.
 Using large-scale, multicolor moveable block, collagraph, wood, or lino block techniques and lithography stones or aluminum plates in both black and white and color.
 Students produce multiple images on one of the department's three presses.
 Students become familiar with the heritage of old masters as well as contemporary artists in printmaking.
 Materials fee.
 Offered annually.
-Also counts toward business and management studies concentration.

-Prerequisite: ART 102.
+Prerequisite: ARTS 102.

-ART 227: Printmaking: Intaglio and Monoprints
+ARTS 227: Printmaking: Intaglio and Monoprints

 This course provides a strong foundation in the array of copper plate processes of etching, aquatint, lift ground, soft ground, and polymer plate printmaking processes as well as in painterly monoprinting techniques.
 Students address personal sources of ideas, experimentation, drawing skills, and compositional concerns and draw upon examples of master printmakers to discuss how images reflect culture.
 Critical thinking skills are necessary in discussion and critiques.
 Materials fee.
 Offered annually.
-Also counts toward business and management studies concentration.

-Prerequisite: ART 102.
+Prerequisite: ARTS 102.

-ART 228: Animated Art
+ARTS 228: Animated Art

 This course focuses on the creative use of animation techniques.
 Students study the principles of animation and produce projects utilizing a variety of techniques including flipbooks, stop motion photography, animated GIFs, and 2D and 3D computer-generated animation software.
 Students regularly screen, analyze, and discuss contemporary and historic animations.
 Materials fee.
 Offered alternate years.
-Also counts toward film and media studies major and concentration.

-ART 229: Digital Filmmaking
+ARTS 229: Digital Filmmaking

 This course focuses on the creative use of digital video as a tool to generate experimental films and video art.
 Students study all aspects of production from concept to screening, including idea generation, pre-production planning, storyboarding, lighting, shooting, editing, and sound design.
 Students regularly screen, analyze, and discuss contemporary and historic examples of time-based media.
 During the semester students produce a variety of short videos and films, exploring experimental, narrative, and documentary approaches.
 Materials fee.
 Offered alternate years.
-Also counts toward film and media studies major and film and media studies and business and management studies concentrations.

-Prerequisite: ART 104 or permission of instructor.
+Prerequisite: ARTS 104 or permission of instructor.

-ART 232: Figure Drawing
+ARTS 232: Figure Drawing

 Drawing the human form from life has been a mainstay in the training of artists since the Renaissance because of its unparalleled discipline in the training of the eye.
 Along with becoming better observers, students reach a personal understanding of the figure and an appreciation of its art-historical uses.
 Various media and techniques are explored as a means to understand the expressive possibilities of the figure.
 Materials fee.
 Offered alternate years.

-Prerequisite: ART 102.
+Prerequisite: ARTS 102.

-ART 234: Intermediate Ceramics
+ARTS 234: Intermediate Ceramics

 This intermediate-level course assumes students have a substantial understanding of ceramic processes, plus a good awareness of their own interests in the realm of ceramic expression.
 The instructor helps students focus their efforts by proposing specific areas of investigation.
 Materials fee.
 Offered annually.

-Prerequisite: ART 207 or permission of instructor.
+Prerequisite: ARTS 207 or permission of instructor.

-ART 236: Graphic Design
+ARTS 236: Graphic Design

 This course introduces students to the medium of graphic design as a method of enhanced communication.
 The course explores the design communication process including conceptualization, creative processes, terminology, and technology.
 Assignments introduce computer applications used in the graphic design profession as well as graphic design elements of typography, production, color theory, digital printing processes, and basic web design.
 Offered periodically.
-Also counts toward business and management studies concentration.

-ART 238: Intermediate Photography
+ARTS 238: Intermediate Photography

 In this intermediate photography course, students explore a variety of techniques and topics.
 Techniques include historic processes such as cyanotype and salted paper printing, digital photography, large-scale color printing, and traditional black and white photography.
 Students investigate experimental approaches and non-traditional forms for presentation, and they investigate photography from broad historical, aesthetic, and social perspectives.
 This course includes field trips, readings, discussion, and visual presentations.
 Materials fee.
 Offered annually.

-Prerequisite: ART 205 or permission of instructor.
+Prerequisite: ARTS 205 or permission of instructor.

-ART 240: Topics in the Fine Arts
+ARTS 240: Topics in the Fine Arts

 The department periodically offers special topics courses.
 The specific title of the course is listed in the class and lab schedule when it is offered.

-ART 246: New York Art January Term (study away)
+ARTS 246: New York Art January Term (study away)

 This course provides intensive exposure to career opportunities in architecture, painting, sculpture, printmaking, ceramics, photography, illustration, video, digital media, and design of all kinds (from toys to exhibitions at the Metropolitan Museum of Art).
 Working five to seven hours a day, students interview over 25 artist professionals during the month, visit more than 100 galleries and museums, and write extensively about artists and artwork.
 Offered during January Term in alternate years.
 Apply through Smith Center for Global Engagement.
-Also counts toward business and management studies concentration.

-ART 294: Academic Internship
+ARTS 294: Academic Internship

-ART 298: Independent Study
+ARTS 298: Independent Study

 Prerequisites: (for studio art) four foundation courses and two upper-division courses in area of study.